jafioti/luminal/README.md

 - Mistral 7B and Llama 7B are implemented in `examples/`.
 See instructions above for running.
 - The llama example shows how to implement a loader for a custom format.
 Safetensors loaders are already implemented, and are the recommended way to load a model.
 - We have a small library of NN modules in `nn`, including transformers.
 - A signifigant amount of high-level ops are implemented in `hl_ops`.
-We are aiming to match the tinygrad / pytorch api.
+We are aiming to match the most used ~80% of the pytorch api.
 - Next release will bring a signifigant amount of compilers which should fuse primops into much faster ops.
-The aim for 0.3 is to be usably fast, not SOTA yet (10-20 tok/s in fp16).
+The aim for 0.2 is to be usably fast, not SOTA yet (10-20 tok/s in fp16).
-- The aim for 0.4 is to achieve SOTA performance on macs (50 tok/s), and near SOTA on single nvidia gpus (>200 tok/s), as well as support all mainstream models (Whisper, Stable Diffusion, Yolo v8, etc.)
+- The aim for 0.3 is to achieve SOTA performance on an M1 pro (50 tok/s), and near SOTA on single nvidia gpus (>200 tok/s), as well as support all mainstream models (Whisper, Stable Diffusion, Yolo v8, etc.)

 Some things on the roadmap:
 - Optimize cuda and metal matmul kernels
 - Fine-grained metal and cuda IR
 - Build benchmarking suite to test against other libs
 - Autograd engine
+- Distributed data, pipeline and tensor parallel.
 - Beat PT 2.0 perf on LLM training
 - Write compiler for quantum photonic retro encabulator
 - Build dyson swarm